poralix/reCaptcha2_validation-free/README.md

 ```
 with your actual keys!

+# Exclude a domain from reCaptcha protection

+Since version 0.6 you can disable reCaptcha for one or several domains by following the guide:

+- Go to a document root of your domain (for directadmin servers it's under public_html/ or pritvate_html/ directories)
+- Create an empty file .disable_recaptcha

+# Enable reCaptcha for a domain

+If you previously disabled reCaptcha for a domain follow the guide to enable it back:

+- Go to a domain's document root
+- Remove a file .disable_recaptcha

 # History of changes

+- version 0.6: New feature: excluding domains from reCaptcha protection
+- version 0.5: Fixed issues with connecting custom templates
 - version 0.4: Updated template with a new model of reCaptcha render, added usage of grecaptcha.reset().

 # LICENSE